-2.4.78 Placed centrally, this pristine building acts as a visual stop: its rounded shape and exuberantly designed stucco detailing contrasts charmingly with the brick facades of its surroundings.
+Placed centrally, this pristine building acts as a visual stop: its rounded shape and exuberantly designed stucco detailing contrasts charmingly with the brick facades of its surroundings.
 The restoration of the building in 1977 was entered for the Jubilee environmental award scheme, but without result.
-No 43 Portland Road is subject to Article 4 Directions, see Appendix 1 for further details.
+In common with the rest of Portland Road, No 43 is now intended to be subject to Art 4 direction.
 A proposal will be made to English Heritage for its listing.

-2.4.79 No 84 Princedale Road, at the junction of Penzance Place and Princedale Road, is a corner building which appears at one time to have been a public house.
+No 84 Princedale Road, at the junction of Penzance Place and Princedale Road, is a corner building which appears at one time to have been a public house.
 This three storey building is built in stock brick stuccoed to first floor level with small ground floor windows set between pilasters in large arched surrounds.
 Elaborate balcony railings, and window box supports and the pierced balcony parapet form the main decorative features.
 Although this building cannot be seen from long distance views, it provides a focus of interest on the open junction of Penzance Place and Princedale Road.

-2.4.80 St James's Church provides the focal point at the north end of Addison Avenue.
+St James's Church provides the focal point at the north end of Addison Avenue.
 It could be argued that its tower, and indeed the whole church, looks incomplete without a spire, which was originally planned but never built due to lack of funds.
 This is described in detail in the Street Survey report supporting this plan.

-2.4.81 The former Prince of Wales public house was built around 1845 and stands at the east end of Queensdale Road forming an ideal end stop to this long vista.
+The former Prince of Wales public house was built around 1845 and stands at the east end of Queensdale Road forming an ideal end stop to this long vista.
 The building's most memorable feature was an abundance of late nineteenth century engraved glass on both facades as well as the interior dividing screens and mirrors.
 Unfortunately, some years ago, the principal engraved glass windows giving onto Princedale Road were broken, removed and not replaced.
 The ground floor level is detailed in the original Victorian style on both elevations.
 The rear elevation opens on to a courtyard giving on to Pottery Lane.
 The large traditional pub signpost defined the rear yard area.
 The yard had outside tables and seats, and was a popular meeting place in good weather.

-2.4.82 According to a former landlord, the pub's etched glass windows were photographed by Lord Snowdon, and used as a model for the feather emblazoned on the canopy at the investiture of HRH Prince Charles as Prince of Wales.
+According to a former landlord, the pub's etched glass windows were photographed by Lord Snowdon, and used as a model for the feather emblazoned on the canopy at the investiture of HRH Prince Charles as Prince of Wales.
 It is also believed that at one time there was a public right of way through the public bar linking Princedale and Portland Roads.
 Along with much of the pub trade generally, this "local" has fallen on hard times.
 The whole of the ground floor is now painted in an unimaginative chocolate brown.
 The front elevation has now lost its parapet cornice, retaining only a simple moulding, and both first and second floor windows have lost the original glazing patterns which gave Victorian windows such pleasing proportions.
 The reinstatement of the cornice and substitution of six pane per sash (or nine as on part of the rear elevation) windows would enliven the elevation immensely.